wesleybeckner/python_foundations/docs/S2_Data_Structures_and_Flow.md

     print("He likes " + my_favorite + ".
 I don't know how to make that.")
 ```

-Before you run, the cell, can you describe how these two blocks differ in their outcomes?
+Before you run the cell, can you describe how these two blocks differ in their outcomes?

 ```python